beeman/devbox/README.md

 ## Usage
-Create a "workspace" directory on your disk root (/workspace or c:\workspace) This folder will be is shared in :
+Create a "workspace" directory on your disk root (/workspace or c:\workspace) This folder will be shared in the box at :
 ``/var/workspace/``

 Start the box with :